How to Prepare for a Virtual Interview

 2. Find the right location

 Spend some time thinking about the right location in your home to conduct the interview.
 If you already have a home office, this may be a natural choice.

 But if not, look for a spot that’s clean and well-lit.
 It’s also a good idea to choose a spot that comes with minimal distractions.

 You don’t want the interviewer to hear family members talking, a dog barking, or someone knocking at your door.
-Not only could this paint you in a negative light, but it’ll make it hard for you to perform at your best.
+Not only could this paint you in a negative light, it will make it harder for you to perform at your best.

 You want to spend time preparing for a virtual interview just like you would for an in-person interview.
 Research the company and the role you’re applying for and be prepared to explain why you’re the best person for the job.
 If you’re interviewing with a leadership team member, their bio should be on the company’s website.

 It’s also a good idea to write out a list of questions to ask the hiring manager.
-This shows them that you’re engaged, and it will help you discover if this position is the best fit for you.
-And make sure to have your resume printed out in case you need to reference it during the interview.
+This shows them that you’re engaged, and it will help you discover if the position is the best fit for you.
+Make sure to have your resume printed out in case you need to reference it during the interview.

 You may be going through the interview process at home, but it’s still important to dress in business casual.
 When you dress professionally for an interview, it shows the hiring manager that you’re serious about the job.
 Plus, dressing like a professional will most likely help you feel more confident.

 Finally, you should follow up with the hiring manager after the interview is over.
 Send a thank you email within 24 hours of the interview and thank them for taking the time to meet with you.
 If you connected over something in the interview then it’s okay to bring it up, but try to keep the email brief.

 Don’t be discouraged if your first virtual interview doesn’t go the way you hoped.
 The skills you’re learning will benefit you going forward, and could help you land the next job that you apply for.